Honorable Thomas O. Beridon

 If parties desire an extension of the deadlines set in the case management conference, it must be done via written motion.

-A courtesy copy of all motions, along with a Word-formatted proposed Entry, must be emailed to firstname.lastname@example.org.
+A courtesy copy of anything filed, along with a Word-formatted proposed Entry, must be emailed to firstname.lastname@example.org.
 The case caption must be included in the email’s subject line.